vitaly-t/pg-promise/lib/helpers/README.md

 ### `helpers` namespace

-The namespace for query-formatting helpers.
+The namespace for query-formatting generators.

 This folder contains everything that's available via the `helpers` namespace, after initializing the library: